-While researching, I came across a growing popular tool smallstep.
+While researching, I came across the smallstep - the popular tool that makes PKI management convenient and easy.

-I found it interesting to have a certificate renewal solution that allows you to use a key and a certificate that will expire to issue a new one.
+I found it interesting to have a certificate renewal solution that allows you to use the certificate that is going to expire to issue a new one.

-Such an update is good advice for an attacker.
+Such a thing is very handy for an attacker.

 Let’s assume the following situation.